 The Ruger American has become a beloved rifle at the low end of the market.
 Compared to dozens of other cheap rifles I’ve reviewed for the Backfire Youtube Channel, the Ruger American is one of the only ones that I’ve found to shoot reliably accurate groups.
 However, one early reviewer of the RA in 7mm PRC did have some accuracy issues.

 The “Go Wild!” edition of this gun adds a few features such as burnt bronze Cerakote on the barrel and action, a camo-printed stock, and a muzzle brake.
-Some “Go Wild!” models also use a different straight magazine that is far more reliable than Ruger’s old rotary mag.
-It does appear that this rifle is using the upgraded magazine.
-That’s a meaningful upgrade, because the magazine and feeding is the #1 complaint I’ve had in reviewing Ruger Americans.
+The biggest upgrade to the “Go Wild!” models is the magazine, which is far more reliable than Ruger’s old rotary mag.
+The feeding still isn’t 100% perfect, but it’s a substantial improvement over the standard Ruger American.

 Overall, the Ruger American Go Wild is an excellent choice for a budget 7mm PRC rifle.
 You’ll likely have good accuracy, the manufacturing consistency is reliable, and you’ll have a durable gun that will last a long time.
 Plus, you can always upgrade the stock down the road because there is a robust accessory market for the Ruger American.